-- The pipe joint compound had become brittle and dry, this is what caused the leak.
+- The pipe joint compound had become brittle and dry, this caused the shower leak.

-The shower arm as it was removed is pictured below.
-The pipe joint compound is the white stuff in pipe threads.
+The shower arm is pictured below.
+The pipe joint compound is the white stuff in pipe threads:

 A brass-bristle wire brush was used to clean the old pipe joint compound from the threads of the shower arm.
 Brass is a soft metal and won’t scratch the nickel finish.
 The shower arm was polished with a cotton cloth.

-The shower arm threads wrapped in Teflon plumber’s tape.
-I preferred Teflon tape for this job over pipe joint compound because I wouldn’t be able to get a wrench on the elbow to really tighten the joint – and I felt that Teflon tape does a better job of sealing gaps in the pipe threads.
+The shower arm threads wrapped after Teflon plumber’s tape is shown in the following photo.
+I prefer Teflon tape for this job over pipe joint compound because I wouldn’t be able to get a wrench on the elbow to really tighten the joint and I felt that Teflon tape does a better job of sealing gaps in the pipe threads.

-The old pipe joint compound was cleaned from the drop ear elbow before reattaching the shower arm.
+The old pipe joint compound was cleaned from the drop ear elbow with the brass wire brush before reattaching the shower arm:

 The shower arm was threaded into the drop ear elbow inside the wall and the shower head reattached.
-The shower turned on the connection checked for leaks.
+Then the shower is turned on to watch the plumbing joint for leaks.
 No leaks!
 Problem solved!

 The ugly inspection opening in the drywall was covered by 12 inch by 12 inch white return grill purchased from Lowes.
 The grill can be easily removed for maintenance or repair if needed in the future.

 Here’s a better perspective of the bathtub/shower and wet wall with the newly installed white grill.